Domestic Violence Hurts Everyone

 If you are abusing your loved ones, it is important to get information about how you can get help for your behavior by also calling the (316) 263-6000 Hotline.

-This shelter exists to help break the cycle of violence against women and their children by providing them a safe place to stay and support services including women’s and children’s counseling, housing referrals, parenting, domestic violence education, budgeting and other life skill classes, assistance with employment and educational opportunities and referrals to community resources.
-Harbor House uses outreach advocacy services, staff counsel and guide victims of abuse through the judicial and SRS systems.
+Harbor House at Catholic Charities exists to help break the cycle of violence against women and their children by providing them a safe place to stay and support services including women’s and children’s counseling, housing referrals, parenting, domestic violence education, budgeting and other life skill classes, assistance with employment and educational opportunities and referrals to community resources.
+Harbor House utilizes outreach advocacy services to guide victims of abuse through the judicial, medical and DCF systems.
 Through shelter, support and compassion, Harbor House works with women and their children to help them realize a life free from abuse and envision a future filled with promise and hope.